-Perioral dermatitis, also known as stewardess’s disease (since it mostly affects young women), is a frequently occurring skin disease in the face that manifests itself with small, reddened papules or blisters around the mouth.
-The skin directly around the lips typically remains free.
-There may be itching, tension or no discomfort at all.
+Perioral dermatitis, formerly known as “stewardess disease” (as it usually affects young women), is a common skin condition of the face that presents with small, reddened papules or vesicles around the mouth.
+The skin directly around the lips typically remains clear.
+There may be itching, a feeling of tightness or no symptoms at all.

-The main cause is an over-care of the skin, so that it is no longer able to maintain skin protection and thus becomes inflamed, dry and scaly.
-Also, a prolonged application of cortisone creams can lead to perioral dermatitis.
-This initially leads to an improvement, but then to a worsening of the skin.
+The main cause is over-care of the skin, so that it is no longer able to maintain skin protection and thus becomes inflamed, dry and flaky.
+Prolonged use of cortisone creams can also lead to perioral dermatitis.
+This initially causes an improvement, but then the skin worsens.

-Therapeutically it is recommended to stop all usual skin care products temporarily, so that the skin can recover on its own.
+Therapeutically, it is recommended to temporarily stop all usual skin care products so that the skin can recover on its own.
 This requires patience!
-Black tea compresses can bring additional relief.
+Black tea compresses can also bring additional relief.

 Furthermore, various creams that have an anti-inflammatory effect but do not contain cortisone can be used.
-If the infestation is very severe, anti-inflammatory antibiotics are used in the first place, vitamin A tablets (isotretinoin) in the second place.
+In the case of very severe infestation, anti-inflammatory antibiotics are used in the first instance, and vitamin A tablets (isotretinoin) in the second.